 Often traditional real estate agents demand to have exclusive rights to the sale of the property, meaning you can’t make a deal with two or more real estate agents at the same time.
 On the other hand, online or Internet estate agents are more flexible.
 You should decide first whether you wish to hire only one, or several, estate agents.

 Ask your friends and family members, go online, talk to experts – and create a short-list of possible or potential estate agents.
 The short-list will allow you to compare them with each other and find the correct one.

 Due diligence is always necessary, whatever project you are undertaking – and that includes finding the estate agent that is right for you.
 Never be afraid of questioning them.
 On the other hand, also be upfront with your wishes and be open to suggestions.

 An estate agent does cost money, so make sure you calculate that into the selling price of the home.
 The traditional agent’s fee is usually between 1 and 2.5% of the price of the home (excluding VAT, which currently stands at 20%).
 If you want to save money, then it’s better to opt for the online estate agent, who only charges a set fee.
 One other important consideration to make is to check the fine print of the contract they offer you.
-Are their marketing expenses included in the contract?
+Are their marketing expenses included in the contract or what companies are they’re going to hire as The Indexer who are experts in online marketing.
 If not, how much will those expenses cost you?
 Furthermore, never sign a contract with an agent that states they have completed their duties once they have found a buyer who is willing and able.
 Make sure the agent actually sells.